Psalms For Life

 Amen and amen.

-God promised that David’s dynasty, actualizing God’s rule over the earth, would endure forever.
+David’s dynasty signified God’s restoration of his rule through humans over the earth, lost in the fall.
+As such, God promised it would endure forever.
 This psalm’s first 37 verses praise God for that marvelous promise.
-Verse 25 even suggests that God has built the Davidic monarchy into the structure of the cosmic order, since it was God who brought order to creation by defeating the sea and rivers that had held everything in chaos.
+Verse 25 even implies that God has built the Davidic monarchy into the structure of the cosmic order since it was God who brought order to creation by defeating the sea and rivers that had held everything in chaos.
 No Israelite could have asked for a sweeter opening to the psalm.

 But starting in verse 38, Ethan describes a crisis that seems to contradict everything he’s just said.
 Instead of trustworthy, God is presented as fickle.
 It’s like he’s passed David and his people a bad check of monumental proportions, and the bigger the setup the bigger the fall.
-Besides being unreliable, God is savagely destructive too, rendering all the psalm’s high praise a bad joke.
-Ethan’s disappointment with God may relate to Absalom’s attempted coup.
+Besides being unreliable, God is savagely destructive, rendering all the psalm’s high praise a bad joke.
+Though we can’t be sure, Ethan’s disappointment with God may relate to Absalom’s attempted coup.

 In your free moments today, pray these words: